Pictured above: Kri Van Sloun in Danielle Levsky’s bathtub just before being interviewed by Levsky/Photo: Danielle Levsky

 Kri Van Sloun came over to my apartment on Thursday afternoon on May 10.
 I immediately noticed their brightness and fearlessness as they stepped through my doorway.
 While we waited for the tub to fill up with hot water, I offered La Croix (lime-flavored) and dried dates while we talked about favorite recipes, nudity in bathhouses, menstruation, lactose intolerance, being a warrior while eating sushi, Van Sloun’s “crazy art car,” toxic masculinity… and then we started my interview.

 Van Sloun is the “architect of The Bathtub Project.”
 Their project is intentionally focused on vulnerability and intimacy, as well as “creating space for artists, activists and humans of all kinds to fully share thoughts, fears, dreams and life experiences.”
 In my bathroom, they added green food dye to my tub, while I added in some bath salts and rose petals.
-I crawled into the tub and she began to record our conversation.
+I crawled into the tub and they began to record our conversation.

 During the interview and experience, I was reminded of childhood baths, where I would float and splash in the water for what seemed like forever.
 Later in my life, I would take baths where I primarily spent the duration of them splashing around and practicing my singing.
 My most recent baths have been filled with more solitude – with the exception of my family’s cat, Roma, who attempted to understand the large clouds of soapy foam that surrounded me with her paw.